AdobeDocs/campaign-web.en/help/v8/msg/offers.md

 1. Configure which offers should be proposed to the recipients.

     First, select the **[!UICONTROL Offer space]** that matches your offer environment.
-Learn how to create an offer space in the [Campaign v8 (client console) documentation](https://experienceleague.adobe.com/docs/campaign/campaign-v8/offers/interaction-settings/interaction-offer-spaces.html){target="_blank"}.
+Learn how to create an offer space directly from Campaign Web UI in this [section](../offers/offer-space.md).

     ![Screenshot showing the offer space selection in the offer creation content](assets/offer-create-content.png){zoomable="yes"}